ALGUS-Savunma-ve-Havacilik/AircraftArduinoAutopilot/README.md

 # AircraftArduinoAutopilot
-An Arduino Autopilot featuring a PID controller with GPS, barometer, temperature, and 9 axis attitude sensor.
+An Arduino Autopilot featuring a PID controller with GPS, barometer, temperature and 9 axis attitude sensor by Takugo Amy